|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 Cancer Conference and Breast Conference

-A multidisciplinary team meets twice each month to discuss patient cases specific to breast cancer.
-This enables the physicians coordinating the patient's treatment to gain input from a number of healthcare professionals representing a variety of specialties.
-All recommendations relevant to the patient's care are thoroughly evaluated before a treatment plan is created.
+Multidisciplinary teams meet at both Cancer Conference and Breast Conference to discuss patient cases specific to breast cancer.
+This enables the physicians coordinating the patient';s treatment to gain input from a number of healthcare professionals representing a variety of specialties.
+All recommendations relevant to the patient';s care are thoroughly evaluated before a treatment plan is created.

 NAPBC and CoC Accreditation